Our website uses cookies for statistical purposes.

 Cryptocurrencies are not legal tender in New Zealand and thus are not regulated as such.

 Other conditions can apply for initial coin offerings (ICOs) that involve crypto assets classified as financial products.
+ICO projects must adhere to the regulations outlined in the Financial Markets Conduct Act 2013, particularly regarding disclosures and offers to the public.

 Our team can give you more details on the Financial Markets Authority Act of 2013 which includes relevant provisions about crypto assets.
+This Act is critical for understanding how financial products are regulated in New Zealand and ensuring that your business complies with all relevant legal requirements.

 Contact us if you want to open a cryptocurrency company in New Zealand.